luketn/WonderCrumpet/README.md

 # WonderCrumpet
-A website, iPhone and Android application with a shared codebase.
+A NativeScript + Redux demo application website, iPhone and Android application with a shared codebase.

 See http://wondercrumpet.com